 Provide assistance in referring and reporting housing discrimination complaints to the State Department of Fair Employment and Housing.
 Provide access to a County telephone and provide brochures to residents reporting complaints to County offices.
-Publicize this service through the local media, schools, County Department of Health and Human Services, County Agricultural Commissioner, library branches in the unincorporated communities (Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), the-post office locations in Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), and Arbuckle Family Action Centerand local housing advocacy groups.
+Publicize this service through the local media, schools, County Department of Health and Human Services, County Agricultural Commissioner, library branches in the unincorporated communities (Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), post office locations in Arbuckle, Grimes, Maxwell, Princeton, and Stonyford), and Arbuckle Family Action Center.

-Timeframe: Information distributed by December 2010; annual review to ensure information is available to public at each location; assistance to residents provided on Immediate and an on-going basis
+Timeframe: Information distributed by December 2010; annual review to ensure information is available to public at each location; assistance to residents provided on an on-going basis